badges/shields/CONTRIBUTING.md

 Contributing to Shields
 =======================

 Shields is a community project.
-We invite your participation through issues and pull requests!
+We invite your participation through donations, issues, and pull requests!

 Ways you can help